Heavy-tailed and Horseshoe priors for regression and sparse Besov rates: A simulation study

 The four functions can be seen in Figure \ref{fig-dj94}.
 We expand the functions in the Daubechies-8 maximally symmetric wavelet basis \cite{daubechiesbook} (Symmlet-8) and add standard normal noise on each wavelet coefficient.
 We use 2048 coefficients and coarse level 5, while each function has been appropriately rescaled to get a signal-to-noise ratio (as captured by the ratio of the $L_2$--norms of the function to the noise) approximately equal to 7, as in \cite{DJ94}.
 Hence, we have a normal sequence model as in \eqref{def : nseqwav} with $n=1$.
 Analysis and synthesis of the wavelet expansions is performed in Wavelab850 \cite{wavelab}.

-Identically to \cite[Section E.2]{AC}, we consider priors on the wavelet coefficients of the form $f_{jk}=\sigma_j\zeta_{jk}$ for i.i.d. $\zeta_{jk}$, with the following choices of the scalings $\sigma_{j}$ and the distribution of $\zeta_{00}$: \begin{itemize} \item Gaussian hierarchical prior: $\sigma_j=\tau 2^{-j(1/2+\alpha)}$ with $\tau\sim$Inv-Gamma$(1,1)$, $\alpha\sim {\rm Exp}(1)$, $\zeta_{00}$ standard normal; \item Cauchy OT prior: $\sigma_j=2^{-j^{1+\nu}}$, with $\nu=1/2$, $\zeta_{00}$ distributed according to the standard Cauchy distribution. \end{itemize} In addition, we consider frequentist estimation using the hybrid version of SureShrink, which is a soft wavelet thresholding algorithm developed by Donoho and Johnstone to be optimally smoothness-adaptive over Besov spaces, even for extremely sparse signals, see \cite{DJ95, DJ94}.
+Identically to \cite[Section E.2]{AC}, we consider priors on the wavelet coefficients of the form $f_{jk}=\sigma_j\zeta_{jk}$ for i.i.d. $\zeta_{jk}$, with the following choices of the scalings $\sigma_{j}$ and the distribution of $\zeta_{00}$: \begin{itemize} \item Gaussian hierarchical prior: $\sigma_j=\tau 2^{-j(1/2+\alpha)}$ with $\tau\sim\text{Inv-Gamma}(1,1)$, $\alpha\sim {\rm Exp}(1)$, $\zeta_{00}$ standard normal; \item Cauchy OT prior: $\sigma_j=2^{-j^{1+\nu}}$, with $\nu=1/2$, $\zeta_{00}$ distributed according to the standard Cauchy distribution. \end{itemize} In addition, we consider frequentist estimation using the hybrid version of SureShrink, which is a soft wavelet thresholding algorithm developed by Donoho and Johnstone to be optimally smoothness-adaptive over Besov spaces, even for extremely sparse signals, see \cite{DJ95, DJ94}.
+We comment about the Gaussian hierarchical prior that any sequence of Gaussian process priors is known to be limited by the \emph{linear} minimax rate (at least in square loss) which is suboptimal except in the regular homogeneous regime, \cite[Theorem 4.1]{aw21}.
+For $\alpha$-regular Gaussian series priors and $p\leq2$, the linear minimax rate is, for example, attained for regularity $\alpha=\beta-1/p+1/2$, or by appropriately rescaling provided the prior is not too undersmoothing, \cite[Section 5]{adh21}.
+As our initial experiments using the Doppler truth showed that a (more conventional) Gaussian hierarchical prior with a hyper-prior only on the scaling $\tau$ performs poorly unless the regularity $\alpha$ is in a restricted window, to avoid manually tuning $\alpha$ for each truth, we chose to use a hyper-prior on both parameters $\alpha$ and $\tau$.

 We refer to \cite[Section E.2]{AC} for details on the Markov chain Monte Carlo algorithms employed to sample the posteriors, as well as for the resulting visualizations.
 The implementation of hybrid SureShrink was done using the WaveShrink function of Wavelab850 \cite{wavelab}.